Crystal healing: Scientific evaluation

 There is no peer-reviewed scientific evidence that crystal healing has any effect; it is considered a pseudoscience.
 Alleged successes of crystal healing can be attributed to the placebo effect.
-Furthermore, there is no scientific basis for the concepts of chakras, being "blocked", energy grids requiring grounding, or other such terms; they are widely understood to be nothing more than terms used by adherents to lend credibility to their practices.
+Furthermore, there is no scientific basis for the concepts of chakras, being "blocked", energy grids requiring grounding or other such terms; they are widely understood to be religious or spiritual in nature.
 Energy, as a scientific term, is a very well-defined concept that is readily measurable and bears little resemblance to the esoteric concept of energy used by proponents of crystal healing.

 In 1999, researchers French and Williams conducted a study to investigate the power of crystals compared with a placebo.
-Eighty volunteers were asked to meditate with either a quartz crystal, or a placebo stone which was indistinguishable from quartz.
-Many of the participants reported feeling typical "crystal effects"; however, this was irrespective of whether the crystals were real or placebo.
-In 2001 Christopher French, head of the anomalistic psychology research unit at the University of London and colleagues from Goldsmiths College outlined their study of crystal healing at the British Psychological Society Centenary Annual Conference, concluding: "There is no evidence that crystal healing works over and above a placebo effect."
+Eighty volunteers were asked to meditate with either a quartz crystal or a placebo stone, which was indistinguishable from quartz.
+Many participants reported feeling typical "crystal effects"; however, this was irrespective of whether the crystals were real or a placebo.
+In 2001 Christopher French, head of the anomalistic psychology research unit at the University of London, and colleagues from Goldsmiths College outlined their study of crystal healing at the British Psychological Society Centenary Annual Conference, concluding, "There is no evidence that crystal healing works over and above a placebo effect."

-Crystal healing effects could also be attributed to cognitive bias (which occurs when the believers want the practice to be true and see only things that back up that desire).
+Crystal healing effects could also be attributed to confirmation bias (which occurs when the believers want the practice to be true and see only things that back up that desire).

 Crystal healing techniques are also practiced on animals, although some veterinary organizations, such as the British Veterinary Association, have warned that these methods are not scientifically proven and state that people should seek the advice of a vet before using alternative techniques.

-Crystal healing proponents and 5G conspiracy theorists have falsely alleged the pseudoscientific and misinformational belief that shungite may absorb 5G radiation.
+Crystal healing proponents and 5G conspiracy theorists have falsely claimed that shungite may promote health by absorbing 5G radiation.